Outline of the exhibition

 Event page

-• Click here for Lecture "The Appeal of Traditional Tategu: Past Woodworking Genius Revealed in Repairs"
+• Lecture "The Appeal of Traditional Tategu: Past Woodworking Genius Revealed in Repairs" is here

 *Up to 1 person per postcard

-①Event name 2 Participant name (furigana) 3 Postal code and address 4 Phone number 5 Age 6-handed hands
+①Event Name 2 Name of participant (furigana) 3 Postal code and address 4 Phone number 5 Age 6 Hands

 [Reply surface]

-Enter the postal code, address, and name of the applicant in the address.
+Enter the applicant's postal code, address, and name on the address.

 [Application]